 2. Provide the media and licensing information if required.

 3. Test that software provided works according to expectations.

-4. Inform IT Services if the software is no longer needed.
+4. Inform IDG if the software is no longer needed.

 - This service is normally available 24*7, but IT support for this service is only provided during normal working hours.